New Zealand Security Intelligence Service: Public profile

-The SIS has been involved in a number of public incidents and controversies:
+The SIS has been involved in a number of public incidents and controversies.

 Bill Sutch affair

 In 1974, the SIS was the source of information that led to the arrest of Bill Sutch, an economist and former civil servant, on charges of spying for the Soviet Union.
 Sutch was acquitted and the SIS was criticised for having accused him, although it has also been alleged that the SIS was correct in its accusation.
+The SIS released most of its files on Sutch in 2008.

 1981 Springbok tour

 In 1981, the SIS was criticised for drawing up a list of 15 "subversives" who participated in protests against the 1981 Springbok Tour, a visit by South Africa's apartheid rugby team.
 Characterising individual protesters as "subversives" was deemed by many to be a violation of the right to protest government decisions.

-1981 Briefcase leak
+1981 briefcase leak

-Also in 1981, a SIS operative inadvertently left a briefcase, containing a copy of Penthouse, three cold meat pies, and notes of a dinner party hosted by a German diplomat, on a journalist's fence in Wellington, where it was found by the son of another journalist, Fran O'Sullivan.
+Also in 1981, an SIS operative inadvertently left a briefcase, containing a copy of Penthouse, three cold meat pies, and notes of a dinner party hosted by a German diplomat, on a journalist's fence in Wellington, where it was found by the son of another journalist, Fran O'Sullivan.